Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Methodology

-The pre-intervention time series $y_{j,t}$ are provided to an autoregressive LSTM whose architecture follows that described by \citet{salinas2020deepar}.
-This LSTM is autoregressive and recurrent in the sense that it takes as inputs the values of the previous time step ($y_{:j,t-1}$) and the previous hidden state of the network (${h}_{j,t-1}$).
-Hence, this autoregressive LSTM of $m_G(\cdot)$ model can be expressed in terms of its hidden states ($h_t$) as follows:
+The proposed architecture of autoregressive LSTM follows the architecture implemented by \citet{salinas2020deepar}.
+The used LSTM is both autoregressive and recurrent; hence it takes as an input for the current model’s time step the values of the previous time step ($y_{:j,t-1}$) and hidden state (${h}_{j,t-1}$) of the network.
+Therefore, the LSTM of $m_G(\cdot)$ model is expressed as follows:

-where the function $r(\cdot)$ is a multi-layer RNN with LSTM cells parameterized by $\Theta$.
+where $r(\cdot)$ is a multilayer RNN with LSTM cells, and $\Theta$ are its learnable parameters.

 The hidden state activation function in Equation (\ref{eq:7}) is a non-linear function such as the rectified linear unit (ReLU) function.
 We train the LSTM on pre-treatment outcomes using multiple training instances, i.e., sliding windows with different starting points and a fixed size of 1.25 times the prediction length.
-This moving window procedure allows to augment the data used and to learn the behaviour of the ``new'' time series by considering all other available covariates.
-Because implementation follows the GFM, the set of parameters $\Theta$ is learned globally across all $J$ time series and shared for each value of $t$, which adds much more information to our modelling, consequently improving the accuracy of our counterfactual forecasting.
-Another gain when employing a GFM is that, differently from the current structural causal models based on the SCM approach, it is not required to assume that the post-treatment relationship between the treated and control time series is the same as that mapped prior to the intervention to enable the application of the estimated parameters over the post-treatment predictor time series, and therefore allow for identification.
-We do not need to assume this strict dependence because our estimation process is based only on the pre-treatment data.
+This moving window procedure allows to augment the data used and to map the ``new'' time series behaviour by considering all other available predictors.
+Since the proposed framework follows the GFM-RNN approach, it adds more information to our modelling by learning the parameters $\Theta$ globally across all the time series $J$ and sharing them among each value of $t$.
+This allows consequent gain of accuracy.
+Another benefit of incorporating the GFM unlike the current structural causal models like SCM, is that it is not required to consider the relationship between control and treated units in the post-treatment period which is the same as the mapping done in the pre-treatment period to estimate the parameters over the post-treatment time series and later the estimation of the effect is determined.
+Here it is not necessary to consider these strict dependencies between the pre- and post-treatment data since our learning process only considers data before the intervention.
 Our GFM-DeepAR modelling employs the ADAM optimiser with two-layer LSTM cells with 25 RNN cells for each layer.

 In the following section, we explain how we combine the probabilistic forecasting techniques to this GFM-DeepAR model to estimate the distribution of the counterfactual as an outcome.